The Xometry app works best with JavaScript enabled!

 A composite material is made up of two or more materials with different chemical and physical properties.
 A composite material is used to enhance the properties of its base materials.
 Composites offer significant benefits in various material performance aspects, exceeding the mono-material alternatives and particularly standalone use of the constituent parts.
 Most man-made composites combine high tensile fibers that are flexible, with a matrix that forms the fibers into a rigid structure that acquires the compressive strength of the matrix material.
 The result is a combined material that benefits from the tensile strength of the fiber reinforcer, the compressive strength of the matrix, and the bending strength of their marriage to make a strong, rigid, stiff, and bend-tolerant resultant material.

-How Are Composite Materials Manufactured?
+How Composite Materials Are Manufactured

 Manufacturing methods of composite materials vary widely.
 The key materials that are most commonly described as composites are glass, carbon, and Kevlar® fibers, bonded with resins.
 In the case of carbon fiber, the strands are pre-impregnated with a heat-activated polyester, vinyl ester, polyurethane, or epoxy resin (prepreg).
 The flexible sheets of woven fabric (roving) are laid up onto/into a mold and put under pressure.
 They are then heated to activate the resin which first liquifies, wetting all fibers, then curing to a tough, rigid result.